BirdChristopher/birdchristopher.github.io/_pages/about.md

   - /about.html
 ---

-I am currently master student at the School of Software & Microelectronics, Peking University, under the supervision of Prof. Bin Cui.
+I am currently master student at the School of Software & Microelectronics, Peking University, under the supervision of (Prof. Bin Cui)[https://cuibinpku.github.io/].
 I received my bachelor's degree in School of Software, Beihang University in 2023.6.

 I am interested in LLM Sparsity and LLM Infer Sys.